vhive-serverless/vSwarm/benchmarks/fibonacci/README.md

 # Fibonacci Benchmark

 The Fibonacci benchmark runs the code to generate a fibonacci sequence.
-For more information on fibonacci sequence see [this](https://en.wikipedia.org/wiki/Fibonacci_number).
+For more information on fibonacci sequence see [the Wikipedia page](https://en.wikipedia.org/wiki/Fibonacci_number) for it.

 The same functionality is implemented in different runtimes, namely Python, NodeJS and golang.